Ne02012/NYT-2020-Vote-Count_Tracker/README.md

 # NYT Vote Scraper
-Scrapes the NYT Votes Remaining Page JSON and commits it back to this repo.
+Scrapes the NYT Votes Remaining Page JSON at https://static01.nyt.com/elections-assets/2020/data/api/2020-11-03/votes-remaining-page/national/president.json and commits it back to this repo.
 The goal is to be able to view history and diffs of `results.json`.
+Also includes Wayback Machine scrapes of the above page before this auto scraper was deployed.

+The TabulateVoteCounts.py script extracts the vote counts from the snapshots of the above page and also from the precinct-metadata files referenced by that and generates a table at VoteCounts.csv.

 ## Outputted files